 Bonus 6.
 Push your R&D

-As a effect of #4 & #5 you will always be at the loggerheads with your R&D. Push your R&D really hard.
-Escalate to increase priority of your customer over other other customers, use every trick of the trade get your job done keep your customer happy, you will do well in life!
+As an effect of #4 & #5 you will always be at the loggerheads with your R&D. Push your R&D really hard.
+Escalate to increase the priority of your customer over other customers, use every trick of the trade get your job done keep your customer happy, you will do well in life!